 Warms the food.

 This method is very important because it can kill bacteria that may have been polluting the food stored.
 However, this method will only be beneficial if heating is performed to the required temperature and in all parts of the food.
-The recommended temperature is at least 70 degrees Celsius for 5-10 minutes.
-Reheating food that over and over again is not recommended.

 Always wash your hands.